Max Verstappen driving the Oracle Red Bull Racing RB21 on track during the F1 Grand Prix of Abu Dhabi at Yas Marina Circuit on December 07, 2025.

 F1 and F2 host their races at the same track on the same day, with F2 racing first.

-Since F2 races are run earlier in the day than F1 races, F2 races are much shorter in comparison.
-F2 races are run for either an hour or 170 kilometers ( about 105 miles), whichever one comes first; F1 races are run for a minimum of 305 kilometers (about 190 miles) (the lone exception is the Monaco Grand Prix).
+Since F2 races are run earlier in the day than F1 races, they are much shorter in comparison.
+F2 races are run for either an hour or roughly 105 miles, whichever one comes first.
+F1 races are run for a minimum of 190 miles, the lone exception being the Monaco Grand Prix.

 While every F2 race is held before a F1 race, the two series don’t share every single weekend.
 Last season, the F2 season was only 14 races long, meaning that there were eight F1 race weekends that did not feature F2.

-The point systems for the driver and team standings between Formula 1 and Formula 2 are very similar, but not identical.
+The points systems for the driver and team standings between Formula One and Formula Two are very similar, but not identical.

 The scoring system for the main races in both F1 and F2 are the same.
 This is how it works: